einast/einast.github.io/_posts/2019-11-10-OfficeProPlus-updates.md

 Screenshot of what I want (latest entry only):
 ![](/images/Monthly.PNG)

-However, looking at the page, all entries from the current year is listed, while I only want the latest one at the top:
+However, looking at the page, all entries from the current year are listed chronologically, while I only want the latest one at the top:
 ![](/images/Monthly02.PNG)

 I took a look at the page source to see if there were any tags I could hook in to.
 I needed: